Conservation of Quantum Correlations in Multimode Systems with $U(1)$ Symmetry

 \textit{Jaynes-Cummings Hamiltonian}.
 It is also interesting to consider the case of mixed bosonic and fermionic systems, for example, the Jaynes-Cummings-Hubbard model \cite{Schmidt}, the spin-boson network model \cite{Mandt}, and light-matter coupled systems \cite{Yam}.
 The simplest case is the Jaynes Cummings model, for a single-mode cavity, containing one two-level atom:

 where $\omega_{0}$ and $\omega_{a}$ are the energies of the mode and atom, $\eta$ is the vacuum Rabi frequency that characterizes the photon-atom interaction strength and $\sigma^{\pm}$ are the atomic raising and lowering operators.
-We have written this Hamiltonian using the rotating wave approximation (RWA), since it then commutes with the total number of excitations, $[H_{JC},N]=0$, where $N = n_{fm}+n_{bs}$, $n_{fm}=\sigma^{+}\sigma^{-}$ is the number operator for fermions, and $n_{bs}=a^{\dagger}a$ is the number operator for bosons.
+We have written this Hamiltonian using the rotating wave approximation (RWA), since it then commutes with the total number of excitations, $[H_{JC},N]=0$, where $N = n_{a}+n_{\sigma}$, $n_{\sigma}=\sigma^{+}\sigma^{-}$ is the number operator for fermions, and $n_{a}=a^{\dagger}a$ is the number operator for bosons.
 In Fig.2 we show numerical calculations of the dynamics of the Jaynes-Cummings model described by $H_{JC}$, preparing the system in an initial state $\ket{\psi(0)}=\ket{\alpha_{0},e}$, with $|\alpha_{0}|^{2}$ particles in the field mode, and the two level system in the excited state $\ket{e}$.
-As expected, we find that the atomic and the field correlations change in time, while $g_{tot}^{(2)}(t,t)$ remains constant.
-However, each component changes dynamically since the $U(1)$ symmetry is locally broken, $[H_{JC},n_{fm}]\ne 0$ and $[H_{JC},n_{bs}]\ne 0$.
-In this configuration, as in the coupled mode case, it is sufficient to break the symmetry with respect to the total number operator to lose the stationarity, for example having a coherent driving term like $\Omega_{\sigma}(t)=h(t)(\sigma^{+}+\sigma^{-})$ or $\Omega_{a}(t)=h(t)(a^{\dagger}+a)$ \cite{Stiev}.
-We note here that the Jaynes Cummings model beyond the rotating wave approximation contains terms that break the $U(1)$ symmetry, as a spontaneous creation and destruction of particles occurs in the system.
-This generates a dynamics of the total SOC functions.
-Similar behavior should be seen in every system which breaks a $U(1)$ symmetry while undergoing a phase transition, for example, in the case of Hubbard Hamiltonians inside a cavity \cite{Chen}.
+As expected, we find that the atomic and the field correlations change in time, while $g_{tot}^{(2)}(t,t)$ remains constant, since the $U(1)$ symmetry is locally broken, $[H_{JC},n_{\sigma}]\ne 0$ and $[H_{JC},n_{a}]\ne 0$.
+In order to lose the stationarity, it is sufficient to break the symmetry with respect to the total number operator to lose the stationarity, for example having a coherent driving term like $\Omega_{\sigma}(t)=h(t)(\sigma^{+}+\sigma^{-})$ or $\Omega_{a}(t)=h(t)(a^{\dagger}+a)$ \cite{Stiev}.
+The Jaynes Cummings model beyond the rotating wave approximation contains terms that break the $U(1)$ symmetry, allowing creation and destruction of excitations.
+Then, when the coupling strength $\Omega$ is increased, a phase transition occurs occurs where particles are spontaneously created.
+This generates a dynamics of the total SOC functions. {Similar behavior should be seen in any system which breaks a $U(1)$ symmetry while undergoing a phase transition, for example, in the case of Hubbard Hamiltonians inside a cavity \cite{Chen}.}

+\textit{Conservation of $g_{tot}^{(m)}(t,t)$ in dissipative systems}.
+We now consider dissipative systems, whose dynamics is described by a master equation in the Lindblad form\cite{Englert}: